univention/office365/doc/README-code.md

 The system admin can set some attribute names in `never` to prevent them from being replicated to Azure.
 It doesn't matter if they are in the `sync` or `static`, if they are also in the `never` attributes, they will be discarded.
-Finally, the `multiple` attributes is created by checking if more than one LDAP attribute maps to the same azure property, and then it's stored in multiple
+Finally, the `multiple` attributes is created by checking if more than one LDAP attribute maps to the same azure property, and then it's stored in `multiple`.

 If an attribute is in `sync` but not in `mapping`, it will be ignored.
 ```